jchow-ust/jchow-ust.github.io/index.md

 ![](https://img.shields.io/badge/-Numpy-blue)
 ![](https://img.shields.io/badge/-DeepLearning-lightgrey)

 This project involves predicting ratings (from 1-5) of users on given products given a sparse initial user-item rating matrix, which is typical of recommendation systems.
 The evaluation metric is the RMSE (Root Mean Squared Error.)
-After hyperparameter tuning and feature engineering, the wide and deep model achieves a validation RMSE of 1.014 which far outperforms the instructor baseline RMSE of 1.09.
-Our final model's RMSE was the lowest in the class and outperformed all other teams.
+After hyperparameter tuning and feature engineering, the wide and deep model achieved a validation RMSE of 1.014 which far outperformed the best instructor-given baseline RMSE of 1.09.
+Additionally, our final model's RMSE was the lowest in the class, outperforming all other teams.

 <img src="images/4332-3.png"/>